olincb/website-2/README.md

 ## Development

+All npm run scripts are run from the `personal-site` directory.

-- Start dev server with `npm run dev` from within the `personal-site` directory.
+- Start dev server with `npm run dev`.
 - Make production build with `npm run build` and `npm run start`.
+- Lint and format with `npm run lint` and `npm run format`.

 ## Deployment

 ### DNS

 - Domain is registered with SquareSpace Domains.
+    - Configured to use AWS nameservers.
-- DNS is managed by AWS Route 53.
+- DNS is managed by AWS Route 53 on a hosted zone.

+### Hosting

+- Site is hosted on S3.
+- CloudFront is used as a CDN.
+- Deployment stack is managed by CloudFormation.